How prepared are you for job search? Do you have the skills, confidence and network to help you to hit the ground running?

 The Move To Social Recruiting

-Jobvite, developers of a recruiting platform, reported that 92% of companies use or plan to use social media to recruit in 2013.
+Jobvite, developers of a recruiting platform, reported that over 90% of companies use or plan to use social media to recruit.

 What this means for job seekers (active or passive) is that you must have a professional social media presence if you want to be ready for job search.
 What does this mean?